List of Rocky characters: Spider Rico

 Spider Rico is a Puerto Rican boxer who is Rocky's first opponent in Rocky.
-Both men fight in the match that is heavily booed by the spectators due to their lack of sportsmanship.
+Both men fight in the match that is heavily booed by the spectators due to the lack of action with frequent clinches.
 Rico headbutts Rocky, who responds by knocking Rico out with a flurry of punches and a ground-and-pound.
 In the locker room, Spider comments that Rocky "really got lucky."
 He reappears in Rocky Balboa, by this time, he has become a priest.
 He and Rocky are friends, and Rocky lets him eat for free in his restaurant.
 In addition, Rocky also gives Spider a job in the kitchen, where he prepares food and washes dishes.
 Spider also acts as one of Rocky's cornermen in his fight with Mason Dixon.
 In a deleted scene in Creed II, it's revealed that he had died in 2018 at approximately 73 years of age as Rocky attends his funeral and reminisces about their fight together.